jonas089/articles/fft.md

 But what is the complex number `i`?
 As a computer scientist this concept is difficult to understand, but `i` is no more than a notation trick used by mathematicians to represent our result for ω as a 2D point with a sin and cos component.
 In a computer environment we will separate these components and compute the sin and cos parts separately.
 Once done we can collect our results into a complex number structure (real, imaginary).

 As an engineer I am not too fond of the idea of complex numbers, because in a computer representation they are nothing but 2D vectors or tuples.
 The reason this is important is because we want to represent a full rotation around the unit circle, where each step evenly advances the angle.

+>[!NOTE]
+> This statement about i is not 100% true, because while addition works
+> the same for complex numbers the arithmetic is different for complex numbers.
+> However it is possible to represent the complex number as a 2D vector and
+> apply the correct arithmetic to each of the 2 parts.

 **Illustration of a case where n=8**: